MasPar: Hardware

 The serial links support 1 Mbyte/s bit-serial communication that allows coordinated register-register communication between processors.
 Each processor has its own local memory, implemented in DRAM.
 No internal memory is included on the processors.
 Microcoded instruction decode is used.

 The 32 PEs on a chip are clustered into two groups sharing a common memory interface, or M-machine, for access.
 A global scoreboard keeps track of memory and register usage.
 The path to memory is 16 bits wide.
 Both big and little endian formats are supported.
 Each processor has its own 64 Kbyte of memory.
 Both direct and indirect data memory addressing are supported.

 The chip is implemented in 1.0-micrometre, two-level, metal CMOS, dissipates 0.8 watt, and is packaged in a 208-pin PQFP.
 A relatively low clock rate of 12.5 MHz is used.

 The Maspar machines are front ended by a host machine, usually a VAX.
 They are accessed by extensions to Fortran and C. Full IEEE single- and double-precision floating point are supported.

 There is no cache for the ALUs.
 Cache is not required, due to the memory interface operating at commensurate speed with the ALU data accesses.

 The ALUs do not implement memory management for data memory.
 The ACU uses demand paged virtual memory for the instruction memory.

+As a gimmick MasPar handed out business cards with an MP-2 PE chip laminated to them.